 The Argos 80 Elite offers four different harness positions for growing children (note: there is a 5th headrest position that is only allowed in booster mode).
 It also has rather wide harness covers that are required at all times.
-These covers have rubberized backs and enable this seat to be used to 80 lbs.
+These covers have rubberized backs and enable this seat to be used to 80 pounds.
 The wide covers may provide an awkward fit on a smaller child.
 The chest clip must sit on the pads and when positioned properly, the rounded top corners on the pads push into either side of the neck.
-If you have a child that is sensitive to fabrics, materials or has sensory issues, you would want to consider this when purchasing.
+If you have a child who sensitive to fabrics, materials, or has sensory issues, consider this when purchasing.

-Our three harnessed models ranged in weight from 36-38 lbs and 41″-42.5″ height.
+Our three harnessed models ranged in weight from 36-38 pounds and 41-42.5 inches in height.
 They all liked the cupholder and “secret” compartments.
 Two of them found the seat to be comfortable and enjoyed riding in it.
 The 3rd child did not find the harness covers comfortable and claimed they hurt her neck.

 The Argos Elite 80 does an excellent job keeping most children harnessed until they are ready for boosters.
 It will last most children to age 6-7 in harnessed mode.